gfidente/pelican-svbhack/README.md

 # SVBHACK

-pelican-svbhack is a theme for [Pelican](http://getpelican.com), it is my hack of a svbtle-like theme.
+pelican-svbhack is a responsive theme for [Pelican](http://getpelican.com), it is my hack of a svbtle-like theme.
 It started as a fork of [pelican-svbtle](https://github.com/wting/pelican-svbtle) but then was almost completely rewritten.

 ## DEMO